KonstantinShemyak/showTracks/README.md

 Click '+' icon in the top right corner of the map.
 There are controls to show/hide each particular track and switch the background map (not all maps cover all countries).
-For each of your own tracks you can set color and line width.

 ## How to Show my Tracks Like in the Example

 1. Clone this repository to your web server (such as `example.com`)
-1. Rename directory `LeppCX-2014-2015` to the name you'd like to address your tracks, let's say to `my-gpx-tracks`.
-Your track collection will be accessible at URL `example.com/my-gpx-tracks`.
-1. Delete all `.gpx` files in that directory and upload your own GPX files instead.
+1. Delete all `.gpx` files in directory `tracks` and upload your own GPX files instead.
-1. Edit file `tracklist.json` in that directory accordingly (replace filenames with yours, give titles to the tracks, change color and weight if wanted).
+1. Edit file `tracklist.json` accordingly (replace filenames with yours, give titles to the tracks, change color and weight if wanted).